singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

      - null
      - true (uses default path ~/.Xauthority), false/null (do not enable) or a custom path to an x11 file
    * - home
-     - Specify a custom home.
-Should be true/false in container config, and a string path in settings
+     - Specify and bind mount a custom home path
      - null
-     - In settings, should be null or a path for the home.
-In the container config, can be true or false (default if not present)
+     - custom path for the home, or false/null

 Modules Folder